 If Obama had balls, he would have paired his mosque endorsement with a condemnation of Sharia Law, of terror groups like Hamas and then asked the mosque developers to consider Americans who lost family and friends on 9/11.
 He would have done it in boxers or briefs.

 But they don't teach that crap at Harvard Law.

-And if you disagree with me, you're a racist homophobe.
+And if you disagree with me you're a racist homophobe who hates to party.